Demystifying Paints: An Easy Guide to Oil, Latex, and More

 How Long Does Paint Last?

-The exact lifespan depends on factors like sun/weather exposure, humidity, traffic, and quality of the paint.
-For the best results, clean, lightly sand, and prime any surfaces before painting.
-Apply at least two coats of high-quality paint, and maintain with periodic touch-ups.
+Actual longevity depends on factors like weather, sunlight, traffic, and paint quality.
+For the best results, clean and prime surfaces, apply at least two coats of high-quality paint, and touch up as needed.

 Final Thoughts